Siteglide/documentation/developer-tools/building-for-marketplace/theme-module-example.md

 Follow the checklist to confirm your Theme Module is ready for submission:

-* [ ] You’ve got all your files (assets, logic, layouts etc.) in the correct folders (private, or public)
+* [ ] you've got all your files (assets, logic, layouts etc.) in the correct folders (private, or public)
 * [ ] Your module folder is named in the correct format of `<module_name>`
 * [ ] You have not included a `marketplace_builder` folder
-* [ ] You’ve prepared your setup.json file if a model is required for this Module and the Module ID in setup.json matches the Vanity ID in Siteglide Admin
+* [ ] you've prepared your setup.json file if a model is required for this Module and the Module ID in setup.json matches the Vanity ID in Siteglide Admin

 Here is what your project folder should now look like: